haxys/GPT-Gender/responses/gpt3.md

 > You

-Now, using your DALL*E functionality, please produce a photorealistic image of NAME; the kind of image Alex might use as a head-shot for their resume or professional website.
+Now, using your DALL*E functionality, please produce a photorealistic image of Sage; the kind of image Sage might use as a head-shot for their resume or professional website.

 > ChatGPT